iammatthewward/notes/javascript/angular.md

 ```
 * Run `bower install angular --save` to install Angular, adding the package to `bower.json` as dependencies (due to the `--save` part of the command).
 * Create a `.gitignore` file, adding the `node_modules` and `app/bower_components` directories to the file to stop them being added to the Github repo.
+* Create an `app/js` directory to hold all Javascript sub-directories and files.

 ### Setting up Protractor
 * Run `npm install http-server --save` to install http-server and add it to your projects dependencies.
 HTTP-server is used to allow protractor to to access the app URLs.